 Sail along Guanabara Bay just as the sun is setting below the horizon and experience Rio when it starts to come to life.
 This small-group sailing adventure is a perfect way to relax and see the sites.
 Price: $42.
 More info.

 Deciding where to stay in Rio de Janeiro

-As you can see, there are a lot of things to explore, and deciding where to stay in Rio de Janeiro is important.
+As you have seen in this article, there are a lot of things to explore, and deciding where to stay in Rio de Janeiro is important.
 Whether you stay in Ipanema, Santa Teresa, Botafogo, Centro or Copacabana, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Rio de Janeiro.

-Check out our other articles about Rio de Janeiro:
+Check out our other guides about the best places to stay in Rio de Janeiro: